spaceman-dev/GFG-Must-Do-Coding-Questions/Graph/README.md

     Output: 1
     Explanation: The output 1 denotes that the order is valid.
 So, if you have, implemented your function correctly, then output would be 1 for all test cases.
 One possible Topological order for the graph is 3, 2, 1, 0.

+## 7. Dijkstra'a Algorithm:
+    Given a weighted, undirected and connected graph of V vertices and E edges, Find the shortest distance of all the vertex's from the source vertex S.
+    Note: The Graph doesn't contain any negative weight cycle.
+    Example 1:
+    Input: 2 1
+           0 1 9
+           0
+    Output: 0 9
+    Explanation: Shortest distance of all nodes from source is printed.